Formation of protostars and the launching of stellar core outflows with moving-mesh radiation non-ideal magnetohydrodynamics: Collapse of a molecular cloud core with non-ideal RMHD

 We can see a decrease in the slope around 100 K as the rotational degrees of freedom of H$_2$ become excited and the effective adiabatic index drops from $\frac{5}{3}$ to $\frac{7}{5}$.
 Figure~\ref{fig:dens_over_time} shows the evolution of the maximum density over time (from the beginning of the simulation) from the point where the density has reached $10^{-15}$~g~cm$^{-3}$ to the end of the simulation, as well as the temperature of this densest fluid element at the same time.
 Less than 1.5~Kyr pass from reaching the threshold $10^{-15}$~g~cm$^{-3}$ to the collapse into the second core.
 The second collapse proceeds relatively much faster, as can be seen by the sharp rise in density and temperature once a density of $10^{-8}$~g~cm$^{-3}$ has been reached.

-There are two notable points where the density decreases as a function of time, which are also present (although at slightly different densities) in the non-ideal RMHD simulation by \cite{wurster2018collapse} and may occur when the opacity decreases as a function of temperature.
-They are also seen as a drop in the temperature of this fluid element.
-As noted in the introduction, other gas will be hotter than this central element as it continues to be heated up by material collapsing in the centre.
+There are two notable points where the density decreases as a function of time, with a corresponding drop in temperature.
+They are also present (although at slightly different densities) in the non-ideal RMHD simulation by \cite{wurster2018collapse} and are also seen in the earlier work of \cite{bate2014sphmhd}.
+As these local maxima are also seen in barotropic calculations such as \cite{bate1998collapse} and \cite{mayer2025isolated}, this clearly cannot be a pure radiation effect.
+Instead, these represent phases where the first hydrostatic core `bounces' due to the stall of collapse as the equation of state hardens or rotational and magnetic forces resist collapse, causing a slight outward expansion.
+The specific values of density where this effect occurs depend on the particular physics model and initial conditions used.
+As noted in the introduction, other gas will be hotter than the central element as it continues to be heated up by material collapsing in the centre.
 This is seen in Figure \ref{fig:scatterphases_nonideal}, which displays the gas and radiation temperature of every cell in the cloud core.
 The two are almost everywhere in equilibrium.
 Many cells are much hotter at a given density than the track followed by the densest gas element, and we observe that material almost down to $10^{-16}\,{\rm g\,cm^{-3}}$ has been heated above the initial temperature.
+This increase in temperature as compared to the adiabatic track has also been pointed out in the work of e.g. \cite{whitehouse2006rhd,tomida2013rmhd} and is the main effect that cannot be captured in a barotropic temperature treatment.
 The long neck in the middle of the panels is material with a soft equation of state, which has a comparatively low opacity due to the significant drop in opacities at the evaporation of the dust grains, which causes an almost constant temperature in the low-opacity region.
 In between the two snapshots, the regions at densities $<10^{-11}$ g cm$^{-3}$ have continued to be heated up by the collapse of the gas in the centre.